SashaKozoriz/Tg-bot/README.md

 Installation
 Clone this repository.
 Install the dependencies by running npm install.
-Replace the token variable in the code with your Telegram API token.
+Replace the token variable in index.js with your Telegram API token.
 Start the bot by running npm start.
 Usage
 Once the bot is running, you can interact with it by sending commands in a Telegram chat.
 The available commands are: